Blood sugar - low; Low blood sugar

 If your symptoms are not severe, your health care provider will order a blood test called a glucose tolerance test, the same test used to diagnose diabetes.
-If your levels are only slightly below normal, your health care provider may recommend diet and lifestyle changes.
-If your symptoms are severe, your health care provider will immediately give you glucose in either an oral or injectable form to bring your blood sugar level back to normal as quickly as possible.
+If your levels are only slightly below normal, diet and lifestyle changes may be sufficient.
+If your symptoms are severe, you will get glucose in either an oral or injectable form to bring your blood sugar level back to normal as quickly as possible.
 Additional tests may determine the cause of your low blood sugar.

-- Oral glucose for people who are able to swallow (10 - 20 g carbohydrate)
+- Oral glucose for people who are able to swallow (10 to 20 g carbohydrate)

 - Intravenous glucose for people who are unable to swallow